 - This form only applies to students who qualify for free or reduced lunch status at his/her local independent school district.

-5. An official copy of the student’s high school or (8th grade final grade report for Early
+5. A copy of the student’s high school or (8th grade final grade report for Early

 Collegiate Academy participants) transcript or home school transcript.